duca/Alcantara/README.md

 Also it keeps track of opened programs by keeping their pid's (and names) and my intention is to enable, through dbus, the retrieval of these informations.

+Alcantara searches all directories listed in your user PATH variable.
+It's a per-user list, so if some other user of your machine does not have a particular bin place listed, he or she will not have it listed by Alcantara.

 Dependencies
 =============